History of Lafayette, Louisiana: Early history

-The earliest settlers in the area were Atakapa Indians.
+The earliest settlers in the area were Atakapa Native American tribespeople.
 Several burial mounds exist along the Vermilion and Bayou Teche.

 Acadian Settlement

-The earliest records label the area as the Atakapa and Opelousas districts named after the local Indian tribes.
+The earliest records label the area as the Atakapa and Opelousas districts named after the local Native tribes.
 Before 1765, few Europeans settled in the area, mostly trappers and smugglers.
-By 1765, Acadians were arriving in New Orleans and the Spanish governor began settling them in the Lafayette area at St. Martinville and Opelousas.
+By 1765, Acadians forcibly removed from Nova Scotia by the British expulsion were arriving in New Orleans, and the Spanish territorial governor began settling them in the Lafayette area at St. Martinville and Opelousas.
 Both French and Spanish officials granted lands freely along the bayous Carencro and Vermilion.
-Generally, the size of 6–8 arpents along the stream with a depth of 40 arpents.
+Generally, such grants were the size of 6–8 arpents along the stream with a depth of 40 arpents.
 Two of the earliest settlers were Andrew Martin, Jean and Marin Mouton.
 It was only when Louisiana Governor William C. C. Claiborne created the counties of the Orleans Territory in 1805 that Attakapas County existed.

 Founding of Vermilionville

 By 1812, the Attakapas Country was split into the St. Martin parish and the St. Mary parish.
 The original village which would become Lafayette, was laid out by Jean Mouton and his surveyor, John Dinsmore, Jr. in 1821 and was given the name "St. Jean du Vermilionville".
 Later, the name would be shortened to "Vermilionville".
 The boundaries were defined in an 1836 charter and later expanded in the 1869 charter.

 In 1804, Alexandre Mouton, the son of founder Jean, was born in Lafayette and would later become a U.S. Senator and, from 1843 to 1846, Governor of Louisiana.

-On April 17, 1863, the Battle of Vermillion Bayou was fought, the third battle in a series of running battles between Union Major General Nathaniel Prentice Banks and Confederate Major General Richard Taylor.
+On April 17, 1863, the Battle of Vermilion Bayou was fought, the third battle in a series of running battles between Union Major General Nathaniel Prentice Banks and Confederate Major General Richard Taylor.